 From unrivaled lounge access to a free membership in Global Entry or TSA PreCheck, the American Express Platinum card has the richest set of travel perks on the market.
 By adding an Amex Platinum authorized user, your travel companion can share many of them.

-Your new authorized user won't get every single benefit that you do.
-Namely, some of the big-dollar annual credits don't pass over to your guest, so you can't double dip there.
-And none of the brand new benefits to the card added back in the summer of 2021 – like a new CLEAR credit or the annual Amex hotel credit – pass on to authorized users.
+Your new authorized user won’t get every single benefit that you do.
+Namely, some of the big-dollar annual credits don’t pass over to your guest, so you can’t double dip there.
+And none of the new benefits added to the card back in the summer of 2021 – like the CLEAR Plus credit or an annual Amex hotel credit – pass on to authorized users.

 But there's still more than enough value here to offset the additional fee for many travelers.
 Here's a brief rundown: